wentallout/cult-hunter/README.md

 - Cult Hunter is a stylish, action-adventure, hack and slash game with rogue-like features
 - **Rogue-like**: If players die during a run, they have to start all over again .
 When they clear a floor, players receive random temporary charms that boost their survivability.
 These `CHARM` will disappear after the stage is over but they're very powerful and will motivate the players to clear/replay.
 - **Loot**: enemies will drop weapons that you can pickup and enhance/modify with runes
-- **Progression**: If player dies, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...
+- **Progression**: Players gain new weapons, skills and money when fighting.
+If player dies, they only lose their `CHARM`.
+- **Increasing Difficulty** Leveling is an outdated system in my opinion, when players progress through the story and get more powerful gear, I will scale the enemies to make it fun for them.

 - There are 2 main activities: `INVESTIGATE` and `RAID`:
 - In `INVESTIGATE`: